mallim/mallim.netlify.com/content/posts/2019-07-15-intellij-config.md

 ## Settings To Change

-- Go to File -> Settings -> Editor -> Code Style -> Java -> Imports.
+- File -> Settings -> Editor -> Code Style -> Java -> Imports.
 Ensure there is no package in the table "Packages to use Imports with ._ ".
 If there are, remove them.
 Change the values in the fields for "Class count to use import with ._ " and "Names count to use import with .\* " to 999
+- File -> Settings->Code Style -> Java->Wrapping and Braces -> Braces placement -> In method declaration -> Next line

 ## Noteworthy